MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 There are various types of delays, some controllable, some not.
 Those that are not directly controllable by the airline include weather, ATC, and security issues.
 Those that are directly controllable include carrier delays (maintinance issues, catering discrepancies, staffing shortages, etc) and late aircraft arrivals.
 These are the type of delays that will be primarily analyzed.

+A long form written 'company mindset' and 'reccomendation' report can be found HERE

 ## DATASET
 The dataset for this project was gathered from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/ontime/departures.aspx) for all AA departure metrics in years 2022-2024.
 Statistics are generated per origin airport.
 Compiled datasets are uploaded to the repository [here](url).